ontolex/frequency-attestation-corpus-information/index.md

 back to ([Table of Contents](#table-of-contents))

 [OntoLex-Lemon](https://www.w3.org/2016/05/ontolex/) provides a [core](https://www.w3.org/2016/05/ontolex/#core) vocabulary to represent _linguistic information_ associated to ontology and vocabulary elements.
 The model follows the principle of _semantics by reference_ in the sense that the semantics of a [lexical entry](https://www.w3.org/2016/05/ontolex/#LexicalEntry) is expressed by reference to an individual, class or property defined in an ontology.
-The OntoLex module for Frequency, Attestations and Corpus-Based Information (OntoLex-FrAC) complements OntoLex-Lemon with the capability of including information drawn from or found in corpora.
+The OntoLex module for Frequency, Attestations and Corpus-Based Information (OntoLex-FrAC) complements OntoLex-Lemon with the capability of including information drawn from or found in corpora and linguistic primary data.

 This builds on two primary motivations: